Internet Security advice for persons of interest

 #3 - Secure your Mobile Device

 Lockdown Mode - If on an Apple device turn on "lockdown mode" at the bottom of security and privacy settings.
 We leave this on all the time, but you can also turn it on when leaving the country.
+This reboots your phone.

-Stow temporarily - If you worry your device is compromised don't type passwords into it or say your location or passwords around it.
+Stow temporarily - (optional) If you worry your device is compromised don't type passwords into it or say your location or passwords around it.
 You may wish to turn it off and move it into another room or location (or the microwave) temporarily.
 Turning it off does not guarantee it is actually off.
 Reserve it in case you need it for forensics later.

 Secure Settings - If you feel good about your device and want to secure it now before your other accounts, go through iVerify's app under Guideline and complete each security activity.
 Otherwise we can do this later after securing key accounts.